radzima-green-travel/green-travel-combine/README.md

 # About

-Combine app containing UIKit and React Native implementation of the same functionality.
+Travel app containing UIKit and React Native implementations in one bundle.

 # Prerequisites